Nolan Gorman: Major leagues

 Gorman returned to Memphis to begin the 2022 season.
-After slashing .308/.367/.677 with 15 home runs and 23 RBIs over 34 games, the Cardinals announced on May 19 that they would be selecting his contract and promoting him to the major leagues to make his MLB debut the next day as the starting second baseman.
+After slashing .308/.367/.677 with 15 home runs and 23 RBIs in 34 games, the Cardinals announced on May 19 that they would be selecting his contract and promoting him to the major leagues to make his MLB debut the next day as the starting second baseman.
 In his first at-bat, he singled against Zach Thompson of the Pittsburgh Pirates, and finished the night one-for-three with a walk.
-On May 28, Gorman hit his first MLB home run versus Adrian Houser of the Milwaukee Brewers in an 8–3 win.
-Gorman missed playing time in early June due to back stiffness, but was not placed on the injured list.
-On June 21, versus the Brewers, he had his first two-home run game.
+On May 28, Gorman hit his first MLB home run versus Adrian Houser of the Milwaukee Brewers in an 8-3 win.
+On June 21, against the Brewers, he had his first two–home run game.

 Gorman hit the second of a record-tying four consecutive home runs on July 2, 2022, the 11th such occurrence in major league history.
 At Citizens Bank Park in Philadelphia, Nolan Arenado, Gorman, Juan Yepez and Dylan Carlson all homered off Phillies starter Kyle Gibson with two outs in the first inning.
-It was the first time that the Cardinals had accomplished the feat, and the first time that it occurred in the first inning.
+It was the first time the Cardinals had accomplished the feat, and the first time that it occurred in the first inning.
 On September 19, the Cardinals optioned him to Memphis.
-He remained with Memphis until the season's end, when he was then added to the Cardinals' roster for the Wild Card Series.
-Over 89 games and 283 at-bats during the regular season with St. Louis, he slashed .226/.300/.420 with 14 home runs, 35 RBIs, and 13 doubles.
+He remained there until the season's end, when he was then added to the Cardinals' roster for the Wild Card Series.
+Over 89 games and 283 at-bats with St. Louis, he slashed .226/.300/.420 with 14 home runs, 35 RBIs, and 13 doubles.

+Gorman started for the Cardinals on 2023 Opening Day as their designated hitter.
+On May 22, 2023, Gorman was named the National League Player of the Week after batting .458 with four home runs and 11 RBIs.
+Gorman appeared in 119 games for the Cardinals, batting .236 with 27 home runs and 76 RBIs.
+He missed time during the season due to back injuries.

+Gorman opened the 2024 season as the Cardinals' starting second baseman.
+He was optioned to Memphis on August 21 after holding a MLB-worst 37.6% strikeout rate, and spent the remainder of the season there.
+Over 107 games played with St. Louis, Gorman hit .203 with 19 home runs and fifty RBIs.

+Gorman opened the 2025 season with St. Louis before he was placed on the injured list with a hamstring strain.
+He missed over a week before being activated.
+In July, he was placed back on the injured list with back pain.
+Gorman rehabbed with Springfield before returning to St. Louis.